MAPE’s COVID-19 FAQ

 If you live with a family member with a compromised immune system, pregnant spouse, provide care for elderly parents, etc. you can attempt to get medical documentation.
 Work with immediate supervisor and HR and give them as much heads-up as possible.
 If those efforts aren’t successful contact your MAPE steward.
 We may not be able to resolve the issue but we will try.

 Must I exhaust my sick and/or vacation leave before I can take COVID-19 leave?

 No. MAPE urged MMB to ensure that accrued vacation and sick time will stay intact, and they listened.

 If I am vulnerable to COVID-19 and need to stay home, but am unable to work from home, can I use COVID-19 Leave?

-Yes.
+Yes, if a healthcare provider supports that need.
 The Policy states that you can use COVID-19 Leave if a health care provider has determined that the employee’s presence in the workplace may jeopardize the employee’s health because the employee’s underlying health condition renders the employee at greater risk of serious illness if exposed to COVID-19.
 Review the CDC’s high-risk list here.

 Can COVID-19 leave be used intermittently if I need to balance my time between caregiving and teleworking?

 Yes, you may continue to use partial COVID-19 Leave with reduced telecommuting hours with employer permission.